 - Slices of avocado, boiled egg (egg yolks for babies under 1), cooked quinoa.

-So the next time you are wondering what food to offer baby on a lazy/busy day head to this post for ideas.
+So the next time you are wondering what food to offer your baby on a lazy/busy day head to this post for ideas.
 Even better, jot down these ideas on a piece of paper and stick it up on the fridge.
-No matter how simple these baby led weaning food ideas sound, I know from experience there are days you are staring at the fridge which does contain options to use and yet you think you have nothing to feed the baby.
+No matter how simple these baby-led weaning food ideas sound, I know from experience there are days you are staring at the fridge which does contain options to use and yet you think you have nothing to feed the baby.

-What are some of your lazy day go to baby led weaning food ideas to offer your baby?
+What are some of your lazy day go-to baby-led weaning food ideas to offer your baby?
 Do comment below.